samuellihn/obsidian-freeview/public/Successes and Setbacks.md

 - in Deep South (Mississippi), percentage of African Americans registered to vote jumped from 7 to 70 percent, many African American elected officials as well

 ## Violence

 16.3.2

 - Not much legitimate change, anger and frustration because minorities were still poor and discrimination continued
-- Many race riots erupted, including Watts Loss Angeles where the National Guard had to resotre order.
+- Many race riots erupted, including Watts Loss Angeles where the National Guard had to restore order.
 Also in Newark and Detroit, major property damage and deaths.
 - Frightened many white Americans, blacks were being violent against whites and police
 - Kerner Commission: concluded that long-term discrimination was the leading cause of violence, recommended establishing programs to overcome urban ghettos, where many minorities lived
 - Findings controversial, said federal spending would reward rioters, ignored other minorities.
 Ultimately never followed up on because of Vietnam and white backlash
 - Private sector created economic opportunities for minorities: low income housing, job-creating enterprises in poor urban districts

 ## New Civil Rights Groups

 16.3.3

 - Many African Americans were radicalized, especially young and urban.
 Disagreed with nonvoilence and integration